NLnetLabs/rpki-doc/source/krill/get-started.rst

 +---------+------------------------------------------------------+

 The space used by the latter two dirs can grow significantly over time.
 We think it may be a good idea to have an audit trail of all these exchanges.
-But if space is a concern you can safely archive or delete the contents of these two directories.
+However, if space is a concern you can safely archive or delete the contents of these two directories.

-In a future version of Krill we will most likely only store the exchanges where either an error was returned, or your Krill instance asked for a change to be done at the parent side: like requesting a new certificate, or publishing an object.
+In a future version of Krill we will most likely only store the exchanges where either an error was returned, or your Krill instance asked for a change to be made at the parent side: like requesting a new certificate, or publishing an object.
 The noise from the periodic exchanges where your CA asks the parent for its entitlements will then no longer be logged.